Breathing life into extraordinary promotional label conceptsPosted on April 17th, 2020

 - In-pack coupons or for future redemption

-- Incorporating texture as a key feature of your label — like having a smooth and a stubbly label on your razor packaging
+- Incorporating texture as a key feature of your label — like pairing a smooth and a stubbly label with your razor packaging

 - Adding a recipe that your customers can make using your product